Oblique Lateral Interbody Fusion

 Are There Any Potential Risks Or Complications?

-It is important that you discuss the potential risks, complications and benefits of direct-lateral interbody fusion with your doctor prior to receiving treatment, and that you rely on your doctor’s judgment.
+It is important that you discuss the potential risks, complications and benefits of oblique lateral interbody fusion with your doctor prior to receiving treatment, and that you rely on your doctor’s judgment.
 Only your doctor can determine whether you are a suitable candidate for this treatment.